grafana/writers-toolkit/docs/sources/_index.md

 This toolkit is for anyone who writes or edits customer-facing technical documentation for Grafana.
 Use it as the source of truth for voice and tone, grammar and style, templates, and much, much more.

-## What is the Grafana Technical Writing Contributor’s Toolkit?

-We want to help you contribute to our documentation and enable you to write clearly, concisely, and consistently.

 This toolkit consists of two guides:

 * Style Guide
 * Writing Guide

 ## Iteration is our friend